debrakayeelliott/debrakayeelliott/README.md

 Here are some ideas to get you started:
 -->
-  * 🔭 I’m currently working on building my portfolio
+  * 🔭.
+I’m currently working on building my portfolio
-  * :writing_hand::skin-tone-5: I blog on <a href="https://dev.to/debrakayeelliott"></a>
+  * :pencil:  I blog on <a href="https://dev.to/debrakayeelliott"></a>
   * :computer: I’m currently learning CSS
-..* :briefcase: I’m looking to collaborate on junior HTML & CSS projects ..* 💬 Ask me about learning web development
+  * :briefcase: I’m looking to collaborate on junior HTML & CSS projects
-..* 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/debrakayeelliott/) and [Twitter](https://twitter.com/debrakayelliott)
+  * 💬  Ask me about learning web development
-..* :woman-tipping-hand::skin-tone-5: Pronouns: She/Her
+  * 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/debrakayeelliott/) and [Twitter](https://twitter.com/debrakayelliott)
-..* :sparkles: Fun fact: Fiction novels are my jam
+  * :sparkles:  Fun fact: Fiction novels are my jam